How many stereogenic centers are present in the compound 2-chloro... | Study Prep in Pearson+

 Recall that a stereogenic center (chiral center) is a carbon atom bonded to four different groups.

-Examine each carbon in 2-chlorobutane to see if it has four different substituents.
+Examine each carbon in 2-chlorobutane to see if it is attached to four different substituents.
 Focus especially on the second carbon where the chlorine is attached.

-Determine the groups attached to the second carbon: a chlorine atom, a hydrogen atom, a methyl group (CH3), and an ethyl group (CH2CH3).
+Check the substituents on the second carbon: it is bonded to a chlorine atom, a hydrogen atom, a methyl group (CH3), and an ethyl group (CH2CH3).
 Since all four groups are different, this carbon is a stereogenic center.

-Check the other carbons to confirm they do not have four different substituents, concluding that there is only one stereogenic center in 2-chlorobutane.
+Verify that no other carbons in the molecule have four different groups attached.
+The other carbons are bonded to hydrogens and carbons in a way that does not create additional stereogenic centers.

 Related Videos